Rochan2001/Rochan2001/README.md

 ## I'm a Computer Science undergrad

-- 👨‍💻 I’m currently learning more about Web Development and exploring different technologies.
+- 👨‍💻 I’m learning more about Web Development and exploring different technologies.
-- 💪🏼 current Goals: build projects which solve my problems and also contributing to open source projects.
+- 💪🏼 Current goals: build interesting projects and contribute to open source projects.
-- ⚡ Fun fact: I love to beatbox and read books.
+- ⚡ Fun fact: I geek out on psychology, philosophy, and music.

 ---